dimastatz/video-streaming-analytics/README.md

   - Device data:
   - Cdn QoS:

-Another objective is to process and analyze data in near real-time, with the maximum latency of 2 minutes.
+Another objective is to process and analyze data in near real-time, with a max latency of 2 minutes.

 And the last objective, but not least, is to create the code as generic as possible.